jmquigley/util.ds/README.md

 ## Comparators

-These data structures work with primative data types by default.
+These data structures work with primitive data types by default.
 Each object can also accept a user defined data type.
-This requires a [Comparator](docs/lib/comparator.md) object to define how two user defined objects an be compared.
+This requires a [Comparator](docs/lib/comparator.md) object to define how two user defined objects can be compared.

 ```javascript
 import {BinaryTree, Comparator} from 'util.ds'